vikashnin/CSIS11_Students/instructor/assembly/week_6/README.md

 ## Instructions

 1. **Copy and paste this content into a new file in Week 6 in your student folder.**
-2. Follow the assignment by creating code or pasting images from the simulator into **your file**.
+2. Follow the assignment by writing code or pasting images from the simulator into **your file**.

 ## 6a - Learn how to use the tools